This post may contain affiliate links. Please read my disclosure policy.

 - Remove the pan from the heat and carefully stir in the vanilla and almonds until well blended.
 Carefully pour the hot toffee into the prepared pan.

 - Once slightly set, gently dab the surface of the toffee with clean paper towels to remove any pools of butter that form on top.
 This will help the chocolate adhere to the candy.
-While the toffee is still very hot, sprinkle the chocolate chips over the toffee.
+While the toffee is still very hot, sprinkle chocolate chips over the toffee.
 When the chocolate chips are melted and soft, spread evenly on top of the candy using the back of a spoon.

 - Cool completely and break into bite size pieces.
 You can use a sharp metal spatula or knife to help break it apart.